jjjermiah/nbia-toolkit/docs/markdowns/Installation.md

 # Installation

-> [!WARNING]
-> `nbiatoolkit` is currently under development and is not guaranteed to be stable.
+`nbiatoolkit` is currently under development and is not guaranteed to be stable.
-> Please refer to the [1.0.0 Stable Release Milestone](https://github.com/jjjermiah/nbia-toolkit/milestone/1) for the roadmap
-> to the first stable release.
+Please refer to the [1.0.0 Stable Release Milestone](https://github.com/jjjermiah/nbia-toolkit/milestone/1) for the roadmap to the first stable release.

 ## PyPi